UK support to Ukraine: factsheet

 Russia바카라 사이트™s illegal invasion of Ukraine poses a serious threat to UK prosperity and security.
 We are proud to be a leading partner in providing vital support to Ukraine.

-In total, the UK has committed £18 billion for Ukraine:
+In total, the UK has committed up to £21.8 billion for Ukraine:

 - £13 billion in military support (including our £2.26 billion ERA Loan contribution)